dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/text-detection-mode.md

 ## Parameter Summary

 Parameter `TextDetectionMode` consist of a group of text detection mode objects.
-Each text detection mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the text detection mode object is shown as follow:
+Each text detection mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the text detection mode object is shown as follow:

 ### Mode Arguments